apache/nuttx-apps/graphics/twm4nx/README.txt

     properly and the Icon Manager appears properly in the upper rightthand corner.
 The Icon Manager Window can be iconfified or de-inconified.
-    The Icon Manager window can be grabbed by the toolbar title and moved about on the window (the icon grab'n'move does not work however).
+    The Icon Manager window can be grabbed by the toolbar title and moved about on the window (the movement is not very smooth on the particular hardware that I am working with).
+  2019-05-10: A left click on the background brings up the main menu.
+At
+    present there are only two options:  "Desktop" which will iconify all windows and "Twm4Nx Icon Manager" which will de-configy and/or raise the Icon Manager window to the top of the hierarchy.
+That latter option is only meaningful when the desktop is very crowded.

-    Further progress depends upon getting a main menu in place.
-The main menu does now come up on any click on a visible region of the background, but the menu is not complete enough to be usable; it needs some applications to start and a CTextBox widget.
+    Further progress depends upon getting a some additional applications in place in the main menu in place.
+NxTerm is needed as is probably a clock.
+These would provide good illustrations of how to hook in an arbitrary application.

+    Some known bugs yet-to-fixed.
+Surely there are more as will be revealed by additional testing:

+    1. The is a small artifact in the upper lefthand corner.
+I am not sure exactly what that is.
+    2. The logic to move an icon on the desk top does not work.